rohan-varma/rohan-varma.github.io/_posts/2017-1-30-Neural-Net.md

         return activations
 ```

 With these modificaitons, our neural network is less prone to overfitting and generalizes better.
-The full source code for the neural network can be found here: https://github.com/rohan-varma/neuralnets/blob/master/neuralnetwork/NeuralNetwork.py, along with a demonstration on the MNIST dataset: https://github.com/rohan-varma/neuralnets/blob/master/neuralnetwork/NeuralNetDemo.ipynb.
+The full source code for the neural network can be found [here](https://github.com/rohan-varma/neuralnets/blob/master/neuralnetwork/NeuralNetwork.py, along with an [iPython notebook](https://github.com/rohan-varma/neuralnets/blob/master/neuralnetwork/NeuralNetDemo.ipynb) with a demonstration on the MNIST dataset.